cmlarsen/fechtonomicon/APP_STORE_CONTENT.md

 Found an error?
 Want to suggest an improvement?
 Use the built-in correction feature to submit changes directly to our GitHub repository.

-Start your HEMA journey today with The Fechto - your medieval manuscript for modern times.
+Start your HEMA journey today with Fechtonomicon - your medieval manuscript for modern times.

 ---